Christ centered/Gospel centered

 In Romans 8, Paul says we can only keep the righteous requirement of the law by the Holy Spirit.
 If we want to be pleasing to God, we must walk according to the Spirit.

 Jesus told the woman at the well that God is looking for those who will worship him in Spirit and in truth.
 The kind of worship God wants from us must be done in the Spirit.
-The Bible explains worship as a whole-life activity not limited to formal services (although they are important).
+The Bible explains worship as a gathered activity of God’s people as well as our whole lives given to him as a living sacrifice.

 In other words, all that we do as a church must be done in reliance on the Holy Spirit.
-We must be aware of this reality, and seek the power of God in his Spirit.
+We want to maintain this awareness and seek the power of God in his Spirit, abounding in the fruit of the Spirit and earnestly desiring all his gifts.

-We will be devoted to Christ’s mission of reaching our city and the nations through evangelism and church planting.
+We are devoted to Christ’s commission of discipling Durango and the nations through evangelism and church planting.

 Every member of the body of Christ is gifted and empowered for ministry by the Holy Spirit.

-Because we believe that faith comes from hearing the word of God, we will generally have expository preaching that draws out and applies the meaning of the scriptures: both Old and New Testament.
+Because we believe that faith comes from hearing the word of God, the backbone of our preaching and teaching ministry is biblical exposition that draws out and applies the meaning of the scriptures: both Old and New Testaments.

-We will strive for holiness in all that we do corporately and individually.
+We strive for holiness in all that we do corporately and individually.

 We do not have, because we do not ask.
 What Father if his son asks him for bread will give him a stone?
 The fields are ripe for harvest, we are to pray for God to send out workers into the harvest.
 We cannot do any of the work God has called us to in our own strength.
 We must therefore depend on God, and earnestly seek him in corporate and private prayer.

-We will seek as a church to follow God and minister to others as whole people.
-This means worshiping God with the thoughts, the affections, and the will.
-This also means seeing people created as ensouled bodies: caring for people body and soul.
+We seek to follow God and minister to others as whole people.
+This means worshiping God, body and soul, with the thoughts, affections, and will.
+This also means seeing people created as ensouled bodies: caring for their spiritual and physical needs.

 Christians are saved into a body of believers, a community of worshipers seeking to live life the way God intended it.
-The church is not a place where individuals meet and then go on their way.
-The church is a new people, a family, a nation dispersed across the world.
+The church is not a place where individuals meet and then go on their way, nor is it a cultural affinity group.
+The church is a new humanity, a family, a nation dispersed across the world, recreated in Christ Jesus.

-We will seek to do this in many ways, including: Joining local clubs and groups.
-Engaging in the arts: music, visual arts, etc. Working for the good of the city in our jobs.
-Having a concern for the powerless (orphans and widows).
+We seek to do this in many ways, including things like hosting public conferences and festivals, engaging in the arts, working for the good of the city in our jobs, caring for the needy (orphans and widows), etc.